John Helms – Dallas Based Criminal Appellate Lawyer

 The most important job for an appeals lawyer is to identify arguments for the appeal.
 On appeal, you cannot introduce new evidence.
 You cannot call witnesses.
 You are limited to what happened in the trial court.
 So, you do not interview witnesses or look for new evidence that might have changed the outcome.
 That does not help, because you generally cannot introduce new evidence on appeal.

 Instead, you have to study carefully the “record” of what happened in the trial court.
-The record includes the court’s files and the transcripts that court reporters make of everything that was said and done during the trial.
 You are looking for legal errors made in the trial court.
 You have to think creatively, and you have to find cases, rules, or laws that show that the potential errors you found require the judgment to be reversed, or a new trial to be granted, or a new sentencing to be granted.
 In other words, you do a lot of reading and researching.

 The Government will write a response brief to my arguments, and I can then write a reply brief that responds to the Government’s arguments.
 So, appeals lawyers do a lot of writing.